fuzzylogicxx/fuzzylogic/posts/how-to-manage-javascript-dependencies.md

 #### Case Study

 Let’s put this into context.
-A while ago I received the following security notification about a vulnerability affecting a number of my personal repos.
+A while ago I received the following security notification about a vulnerability affecting a side-project repo.

 > dot-prop < 4.2.1 “Prototype pollution vulnerability in dot-prop npm package before versions 4.2.1 and 5.1.1 allows an attacker to add arbitrary properties to JavaScript language constructs such as objects.